Hyundai Ioniq Hybrid - Engines, drive & performance

 The Ioniq Hybrid glides away in virtual silence, but as the speed builds it’s easy to feel the point at which the 1.6-litre petrol engine kicks in.
 This engine was designed specifically for this application and working alongside an electric motor its combined power is 139bhp.
 This is enough to see the car get from 0-62mph in 10.8 seconds, or 11.1 seconds when equipped with 17-inch alloys.
 The big difference between this car and the Toyota Prius is its gearbox.

 One factor that ought to work strongly in favour of the Ioniq is that it uses a six-speed dual-clutch automatic gearbox, the kind more commonly found in petrol or diesel-powered cars.
-In contrast, the Prius uses a CVT-type automatic, which drones under acceleration and isn’t much fun to use.
-In theory, this should give the Ioniq an advantage from behind the wheel but the unfortunate reality is that the gearbox is smooth but fairly sluggish, and you can get an odd surging sensation when cruising on the motorway as the car juggles with the power from the petrol engine and the electric motor.
-However, this is partially redressed by the brakes, which are much smoother than the Toyota’s.
-You can also use steering-wheel mounted paddles to increase the regenerative braking effect of the electric motor, which slows the car to a crawl in its highest setting.
+In contrast, the Prius uses a CVT-type automatic, which causes the engine to drone under acceleration and makes the car less engaging.
+However, while the gearbox is smooth it's fairly sluggish, and you can get an odd surging sensation when cruising on the motorway as the car juggles power from the petrol engine and the electric motor.
+We like the Ioniq's brakes though, which are much smoother than the Toyota’s.
+You can also use steering-wheel mounted paddles to increase the regenerative braking effort of the electric motor, which slows the car to a crawl when you release the accelerator in its highest setting.

 We found it frustratingly difficult to keep the Ioniq Hybrid in electric-only mode.
-While this is a relatively common characteristic with hybrid cars, Hyundai claims the Ioniq can be driven via the batteries and motor at speeds up to 75mph, but we struggled to keep it in pure EV mode above 40mph.
-The hybrid setup also switches between petrol and battery power too frequently for our tastes, because the 1.56kWh battery capacity isn’t enough to propel the car very far.
+While this is a relatively common characteristic with hybrid cars, Hyundai claims the Ioniq can be driven using just the batteries and motor at speeds up to 75mph but we struggled to keep it in pure EV mode above 40mph.
+The hybrid setup also switches between petrol and battery power too frequently for our tastes because the 1.56kWh battery capacity isn’t enough to propel the car a significant distance.